rctn/pseudocerebellum/docs/source/notes/AppsR+HawkesR-2009.rst

 .. footbibliography::

-This paper shows that Purkinje Cell Collaterals Feed Back to Purkinje Cells and Interneurons
+This paper describes different zones of the cerebellum.